Types of Rainfall | Convectional, Orographic, and Cyclonic

 • The colder air mass being denser stays closer to the surface while the warmer air mass rises above it.

-• As the warm air rises it cools and condenses to form clouds which bring rain thereafter.
+• As the warm air rises it cools and condenses to form clouds that produce rainfall.

 Read more